junxit/us-congress-bills-119/bill.md

 In addition to the responsibilities of the Assistant Secretary on the day before the date of the enactment of this Act, the Assistant Secretary shall have the following responsibilities:

-- **(1)** PromoteIn consultation with the Secretary of Homeland Security, promote the stability and resilience of critical supply chains and critical and emerging technologies that strengthen the national security of the United States.
+- **(1)** In consultation with the Secretary of Homeland Security, promote the stability and resilience of critical supply chains and critical and emerging technologies that strengthen the national security of the United States.
 - **(2)** Lead the Working Group established pursuant to section 3 and consult covered nongovernmental representatives, industry, institutions of higher education, and State and local governments in order to—
   - **(A)** promote resilient critical supply chains; and
   - **(B)** identify, prepare for, and respond to supply chain shocks to—